chentianran/chentianran.github.io/teaching/calc3/syllabus.markdown

 Participation in in-class discussions and activities is an important part of the learning process.
 Therefore class attendance is expected.
+_Students missing 6 or more classes without an approved excuse will receive an F grade_.

 ### Code of conduct